aaronmiler/aaronmiler.github.io/source/_posts/2013-09-15-my-first-rubymotion-application.markdown

 title: "My First Rubymotion Application"
 date: 2013-09-15 16:22
 comments: true
-categories: ios rubymotion ruby
+categories: iOS, RubyMotion, Ruby
 ---

 After struggling to figure out Rubymotion for a while.
 I found a [great set of tutorials](http://rubymotion-tutorial.com/) by Clay Allsopp.

 With these examples, and the rest of the internet to help me.
-I was able to frakenstien enough things together to create an application.
+I was able to Frankenstein enough things together to create an application.

 <!-- more -->